fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 There is a catch.
 We discussed at the beginning of this part that we always have to know exactly what is happening with our code, for example, we need to be sure that we have tested the code we want to deploy.
 Having two parallel versioning (or naming) conventions can make this a little more difficult.

 For example, when we have a project that uses hash-based artifact builds for testing, it's always possible to track the result of every build, lint, and test to a specific commit and developers know the state their code is in.
 This is all automated and transparent to the developers.
 They never need to be aware of the fact that the CI system is using the commit hash underneath to name build and test artifacts.
-When the developers merge their code to master, again the CI takes over.
+When the developers merge their code to the main branch, again the CI takes over.
 This time, it will build and test all the code and give it a semantic version number all in one go.
 It attaches the version number to the relevant commit with a git tag.

 In the case above, the software we release is tested because the CI system makes sure that tests are run on the code it is about to tag.
 It would not be incorrect to say that the project uses semantic versioning and simply ignore that the CI system tests individual developer branches/PRs with a hash-based naming system.
 We do this because the version we care about (the one that is released) is given a semantic version.